dvanderelst/GradStats/DataWrangling/ReadingData.md

 colnames(more_data) <- make.names(colnames(more_data))
 ```

-## Reading data from a flat comma seperated text file
+## Reading data from a comma separated text file

-R has functions for reading in flat text files.
+R has functions for reading in text files.
 However, the functions
 provided by tidyverse are more powerful.
 When reading in data, R reports
 on the column types.
 Information about the different types and their
 labels can be found here: [Column